hot-glue-for-rails/hot-glue/README.md

 Be sure to create primary auth model with:

-`rails generate devise User name:string`
+`./bin/rails generate devise User name:string`

 Remember, you don't need to tell Devise that your User has an email, an encrypted password, a reset token, and a 'remember me' flag to let the user stay logged in.